Peter Lawler (academic): Career

 Lawler attended Allentown College in Center Valley, Pennsylvania and earned a PhD from the University of Virginia.
 He wrote or edited 15 books.
 His Modern and American Dignity was the reason he was chosen the 2010 Georgia Author of the Year.
 His books--Postmodernism Rightly Understood, Aliens in America, Stuck with Virtue, and Homeless and at Home in America—have been widely and positively reviewed.
 His American Political Rhetoric (edited with Robert Schaefer, seventh edition) is used in introductory American government courses at a sizeable number of colleges and universities.
 He was the 2007 winner of the Weaver Prize for Scholarly Excellence in promoting human dignity to a broad audience.

 Lawler has spoken at roughly a hundred American colleges and universities and published well over two hundred articles, chapters, and reviews in a wide variety of venues.
 Over the last year alone, he gave nearly 30 lectures at various institutions and conferences.
 He was the 2015 Ross Lence Master Teacher at Residence at the Honors College at the University of Houston.

 Lawler wrote broadly from a Catholic intellectual tradition that emphasizes the importance of limits on unfettered personal autonomy in shaping well-lived lives, as well as the centrality of the love of truth in making sense of the human experience and knowing "who we are and what we are supposed to do."
 Lawler argued that moral anthropology suggests the possibility of God's existence and love.
 His influences include both Catholics such as Augustine, Pierre Manent, Thomas Aquinas, Pascal, Flannery O'Connor, Tocqueville and Walker Percy, as well as non-Catholic thinkers (especially Leo Strauss).

 In 2004, Lawler was appointed to President Bush's Council on Bioethics.
 He served until the council was terminated by President Obama in 2009.

 In 2010, Lawler (with Marc Guerra of Assumption College) received a major grant from the Science of Virtues project at the University of Chicago for a series of path-breaking conferences at Berry College on the theme of "Stuck with Virtue".
 This conferences has generated several important publications, including A Political Companion to Walker Percy (edited with Brian Smith) and Descartes, Locke, Darwin, and the Science of Modern Virtue.

 Lawler also became a popular and influential blogger, at both "Rightly Understood" at Big Think and "Postmodern Conservative," originally at First Things and then at National Review Online.
 His posts and short essays are often and widely reprinted.
-The first volume of his best short essays -- Allergic to Crazy—has been published by St. Augustine's Press.
-And his American Heresies and Higher Education is forthcoming in 2016.
+The first volume of his short essays—Allergic to Crazy—has been published by St. Augustine's Press.
+His American Heresies and Higher Education is forthcoming in 2016.